 SQL Server Setup no longer installs the model designers or management tools used for solution design or server administration.
 In this release, tools have a separate installation, which you can get from the following links:

-You'll need both Management Studio and SQL Server Data Tools to work with Analysis Services instances and data.
+You'll need both SSMS and SSDT to work with Analysis Services instances and data.
 Tools can be installed anywhere, but be sure to configure ports on the server before attempting a connection.
 See Configure the Windows Firewall to Allow Analysis Services Access for details.

 Install using a wizard